stormpath/stormpath-aspnetcore/docs/configuration.rst

 =============

-The library provides several options that allow you to customize the authentication features of your ASP.NET application.
+The library provides several options that allow you to customize the authentication features of your |framework| application.
 We will cover the major options in this section, and more specific options in later sections of this guide.

 There are a few ways you can set these configuration options: